 Women in leadership in Taiwan

-The UN's equality index ranks Taiwan ranks first in Asia and 6th worldwide.
+The Organisation for Economic Co-operation and Development's (OECD) Social Institutions and Gender Index (SIGI), which measures discrimination in social institutions against women, ranks Taiwan 2nd worldwide and 1st in Asia.
 There remains a gap in participation and pay between men and women, though the gap is reduced year by year.
 A social stereotype still exists that men study more science subjects and women study the arts.
 Still, overall, research shows women in Taiwan enjoy greater equality of opportunity than their peers in Japan or Singapore.

 The status of women in leadership in Taiwan has improved over the years, exemplified by Tsai Ing-wen, Taiwan's first female president, serving since 2016.
 Despite the traditional stereotypes that still exist, more women are taking up leadership roles in science and technology fields, breaking the gender barriers in these traditionally male-dominated sectors.